tldr-pages/tldr/pages/osx/date.md

 > Set or display the system date.

-- Display the current date using the default locale:
+- Display the current date using the default locale's format:

 `date +"%c"`